-The platform is not taken down until midnight, when the food has been completely eaten.
-Most families also set upa special platform for children, so that they can enjoy food at anytime during the evening.
+The platform is not taken down until midnight when the food has been completely eaten.
+Most families also set up a special platform for children, so that they can enjoy food at any time during the evening.

 Nowadays, it is rare to see families worshiping the moon in big cities.
 But people still like appreciating the moon during the Mid-Autumn Festival.
 After dinner in the evening of the Mid-Autumn Festival, family members enjoy mooncake with tea and watch the moon.
-People often choose an outdoor area with a good view of the moon, like a balcony, a courtyard or a lakeshore.
+People often choose an outdoor area with a good view of the moon, like a balcony, a courtyard, or a lakeshore.

 Traditional Moon Cake in Mid-Autumn Festival

 A mooncake is a traditional pastry.
-It is a symbol of family reunion, and the cake is traditionally cut into pieces that equal the number of people in the family.
+It is a symbol of a family reunion, and the cake is traditionally cut into pieces that equal the number of people in the family.

 Lion Dance on the street

 These lion dances are fascinating, and huge amounts of children, ranging from little kids to teenagers, participate in this activity.
-As a result of having so many groups of children marching around, the streets of the cities echo with the sound of drums, as dozens of lion roam.
+As a result of having so many groups of children marching around, the streets of the cities echo with the sound of drums, as dozens of lions roam.

 Lanterns are important customs of the Mid-Autumn Festival in Vietnam.
 It is also a tradition for the Vietnamese to light lanterns during the night of the Mid-Autumn Festival.
-A legend states that a carp spirit once killed many people during the night of the Mid-Autumn Festival, so that no household dared to go outside during that night.
+A legend states that a carp spirit once killed many people during the night of the Mid-Autumn Festival so that no household dared to go outside during that night.